 Dr. Brennan's second sentence to Booth is: "Don't call me 'Bones'" (which becomes a running theme for the beginning of the series).

 Another catch phrase of hers is introduced in this episode: "I don't know what that means."
 She usually says this when someone makes a popular culture allusion or remark.

-When Zack is taking photographs of the corpse, the video footage is clearly mirrored, as can be seen by the positions and letters on the patches on his jacket.
-Additionally, Zack is holding the camera lens with his right hand and shooting the photos with his left.
+When Zack is takes photographs of the corpse, the video footage clearly mirrors, as can be seen by the positions and letters on the patches on his jacket.
+Additionally, Zack is holds the camera lens with his right hand and shoots the photos with his left.
 Cameras are designed the opposite way.